sourabhraja-7/Vision-Transformer-ViT-for-Image-Classification-/README.md

-# Vision Transformer (ViT) for Cats vs. Dogs Classification
+# Vision Transformer (ViT) for Image Classification

 Fine-tuned a pre-trained Vision Transformer (`google/vit-base-patch16-224`) on the Cats vs. Dogs dataset for binary image classification, and deployed the trained model as a Streamlit web app.